 - Create a Wikipedia article.
 The thing is, Wikipedia is one of the main sources that feeds the KG database.
 You can totally do it yourself, however, it is a good practice to hire an experienced editor.
 Make sure to include a link to Wikidata in your entry;

 - Have your social media accounts verified by the social networks.

 TL;DR: Search intent and its efficient solving are number one task for Google right now.
 Learn how to optimize for search intent by doing semantic keyword research.

 It is clear as day that while Google pulls all the imaginable resources to solve queries' search intent, it is kind of high time to learn how to optimize for it.

 In order to perform better in semantic search, you have to step away from old-school targeting of individual keywords and focus on broad topics instead.
 It means that now you do not have to create dozens of pages to cater to all your target keywords, you can create one or two pages that cover a particular topic in-depth and pursue distinct search intent.

 Whatever brand-new strategies you choose to follow, you can't do without keyword research.
-Rank Tracker can help you to find a bunch of keyword ideas to form your semantic groups.
+Rank Tracker keyword research software can help you to find a bunch of keyword ideas to form your semantic groups.
 Open the tool and go to Keyword Research.
 Try the Autocomplete Tools and Related Searches keyword research methods where you can use the help of Google itself:

 Type in the search box those seed terms that most generally reflect your target topics and click Search.
 After the tool has collected keyword ideas, you can further analyze them in Keyword Sandbox where they are automatically grouped by themes according to different levels of semantic similarity.
 You can rearrange your groups at your own will.